 - Dry sherry contains between 5 and 45 grams of sugar.

 - Medium sherry is between 5 and 115 grams of sugar per liter.
-Usually a blend based on Amontillado.
+Usually composed around Amontillado.

 - Pale Cream contains between 45-115 grams of sugar per liter.
-Usually a blend based on Fino.
+Usually composed around Fino.

 - Dulce will contain at least 160 grams.

-Another style of sweet sherry is East India sherry, named after the tradition of maturing wines in the holds of ships that sailed for the East Indies (this practice was not exclusive to sherry, also Madeira, whisky and other spirits were treated this way).
-The motion of the ship and the specific climatic conditions would create a softer, mellow style of sherry.
+Another style worth mentioning is East India sherry, bottled by Lustau and named after the tradition of maturing wines in the holds of ships that sailed for the East Indies (this practice was not exclusive to sherry, also Madeira, whisky and other spirits were treated this way).
+The motion of the ship and the specific climatic conditions would create a softer, more gentle style of sherry.
 Today the style is recreated by blending some Pedro Ximénez with Oloroso.